-The space left after installation of the backing material is called the "caulking well."
+The space left after the installation of the backing material is called the "caulking well."
 This well should be approximately 1/4 to 3/8 inch in depth, regardless of the width.
 This space is what you fill with sealant.
-Some sealant applications have geometries that do not allow for these “textbook”conditions.
+Some sealant applications have geometries that do not allow for these “textbook” conditions.
 But, whenever possible, adhere to these specifications for the highest performance seal.

 For filling in large voids or gaps, urethane foams are an excellent choice.
 However, many foam systems have a high expansion ratio which forces foam out of the void you are filling.
 It is difficult to remove.
 If you are unsure about your backing material, check with Perma-Chink Systems before using it.

 Tips On Applying Perma-Chink and Energy Seal

 Some people think that Perma-Chink and Energy Seal is just like any other caulking product on the market, so they apply and finish it with the same methods.
-Typically, with silicone caulking can be smoothed just by running a damp finger along the bead of caulking.
-Using that method with Perma-Chink or Energy Seal will net you disasterous results.
+Typically, silicone caulking can be smoothed just by running a damp finger along the bead of caulking.
+Using that method with Perma-Chink or Energy Seal will net you disastrous results.
 To get a smooth, clean finish, spray the sealant liberally with water then tool it with a metal spatula or similar.
 It's counter-intuitive to apply water to smooth it, but it's the best way.
-Unlike smooth caulking, the texture in Perma-Chink and Energy Seal need more water to maintain a smooth finish.
+Unlike smooth caulking, the texture in Perma-Chink and Energy Seal needs more water to maintain a smooth finish.
 And it'll be much, much easier.

 Remember, hot air that gets into your home in the summer and cold air in the winter increases your energy bills.
 Water penetration can cause decay and insect nesting.
 One of the best ways to keep insects out of your log walls is to eliminate the openings where they get in.
-Properly selected and applied sealants are among your best materials for protecting your home.
+Properly selected and applied sealants are among the best materials for protecting your home.
 Use the right sealant for the job for years of protection and comfort.

-Call 1-800-548-3554 to request a copy of "Log Home Sealant Application Guide" for more detailed information, or click here.
+Call 1-800-548-3554 to request a copy of the "Log Home Sealant Application Guide" for more detailed information, or click here.